fernandalschumacher/ARCensReg/README.md

 <div id="ref-delyon1999convergence" class="csl-entry">

 Delyon, B., M. Lavielle, and E. Moulines.
 1999.
-“Convergence of a Stochastic Approximation Version of the EM Algorithm.” *Annals of Statistics*, 94–128.
+“Convergence of a Stochastic Approximation Version of the EM Algorithm.” *The Annals of Statistics* 27 (1): 94–128.

 </div>

 <div id="ref-louis1982finding" class="csl-entry">

-Louis, Thomas A. 1982.
-“Finding the Observed Information Matrix When Using the EM Algorithm.” *Journal of the Royal Statistical Society:
-Series B (Methodological)* 44 (2): 226–33.
+Louis, T. A. 1982.
+“Finding the Observed Information Matrix When Using the EM Algorithm.” *Journal of the Royal Statistical Society: Series B (Methodological)* 44 (2): 226–33.

 </div>